-Symbol Value AR32C An integer that is set to $\ensuremath{\mathbb{1}}$ when the code is assembled with the R32C IAR Assembler.
+Symbol Value ACF An integer that is set to $\ensuremath{\mathbbm{1}}$ when the code is assembled with the ColdFire IAR Assembler.
 BUILD_NUMBER A unique integer that identifies the build number of the assembler currently in use.
 The build number does not necessarily increase with an assembler that is released later.
-CODE_MODEL An integer that identifies the code model in use.
-The symbol reflects thecode_model option and is defined toFAR orHUGE These symbolic names can be used when testing theCODE_MODEL symbol.
+DATE The current date in dd/Mmm/yyyy format (string).
+DIV An integer that identifies whether support for the DIV/MOD instructions is enabled.
+The symbol reflects theno_div option and is defined toNO_DIV orDIV_INSTR These symbolic names can be used when testing theDIV symbol.
+FILE The name of the current source file (string).